eau-claire-energy-cooperative/simple-multispeak/README.md

 </ns2:GetServiceLocationByMeterNoResult>

 ````
-The common namespace defined by the Multispeak Spec can be referenced statically when obtaining information using MultiSpeak.MULTISPEAK_RESULT_NAMESACE.
+The common namespace defined by the Multispeak Spec can be referenced statically when obtaining information using [```MultiSpeak.MULTISPEAK_NAMESPACE```](https://eau-claire-energy-cooperative.github.io/simple-multispeak/com/ecec/rweber/multispeak/MultiSpeak.html#MULTISPEAK_NAMESPACE).